 The whole herb (leaf, stem and flowering parts)

 Soaked in wine or other spirits, as a tea, in some dream and sleep pillows, as a liquid herbal extract and sometimes found in capsules.

 Wormwood's rather unsavory reputation and the banning of absinthe in the United States has added to the glamour and mystery surrounding it.
-The active constituent thujone, most often absinthol, can be toxic in high doses, and may induce hallucinogenic visions.
+The active constituent thujone, most often absinthol, can be toxic in high doses.
 Wormwood has a long association with both bitterness and liquor, being an ingredient in Pernod, vermouth, absinthe and other alcoholic spirits.

 Not for use during pregnancy or lactation.
 Not for long-term use; do not exceed recommended dose.
 Not to exceed 1.5 g of dried herb in tea, two to three times daily.

 We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

 This information has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 For educational purposes only.